To be eligible for admission, all applicants to the Wayne State University School of Medicine must have completed a bachelor’s level degree.

 Applicants whose educational backgrounds include academic work outside the United States must have completed two years of coursework at a U.S. or Canadian college, including the prerequisite courses.

 We request letters of recommendation with the secondary application.
-We prescreen primary AMCAS applications before making a request for a secondary application.
 When we request a secondary, we ask for a statement from the Pre-Medical Advisory Committee at your college or university, or, if non-existent, three letters of recommendation with at least two from faculty.
 One must have been written within the past 12 months.

 If you are in a post baccalaureate or graduate program, you are strongly encouraged to submit at least one letter from your post baccalaureate or graduate program.
 If applying to the MD/PhD program, at least one letter must be from a researcher.
 Letters of recommendation can be sent at any time via AMCAS and we will keep them on file until we review your primary application.